amnasyed1/health-analytics/README.md

 for the list varibale i created health conditions of the patient  = [migranes, asthma, allergies]

-for the dictionary i created the patient's health history
+for the dictionary i created the patient's health record including the patient name, age, health conditions, and current medications